Sponsored message

 Three weeks later, the city responded by questioning whether Martinez’s inquiry was proper.

 In a June 30 email, L.A.
 Deputy City Attorney Jessica Mariani argued that Martinez had “no authority or basis to review or provide any assessments.”
-However, the Mariani added, the city was still looking into Martinez’ questions about the safe sleep site.
+However, Mariani added, the city was still looking into Martinez’ questions about the safe sleep site.

-Carter questioned Mariani during the hearing, noting that the city (through LAHSA) continued to pay full amounts for more than 80 spots at the site and tell the court those spots existed, even though at least half appeared to not be available at the time.
+Carter questioned Mariani during Wednesday's hearing, noting that the city (through LAHSA) continued to pay full amounts for more than 80 spots at the site and tell the court those spots existed, even though at least half appeared to not be available at the time.

-"Is the City's position when the Special Master notes obvious fraud and that the documents don't match, that you are bringing forth to this Court that Ms. Martinez should disregard that and not report this to the Court when you try to curtail her monitoring activities?” the judge said, according to a transcript of the proceedings .
+"Is the City's position when the Special Master notes obvious fraud and that the documents don't match, that you are bringing forth to this Court that Ms. Martinez should disregard that and not report this to the Court when you try to curtail her monitoring activities?” the judge said, according to a transcript of the proceedings.

 Carter described the city’s actions as potentially “contemptuous.”